 Calendar Events as Interruptions

-The idea was that a calendar can feel like a series of interruptions.
-In some cases, even the things we want to do can seem like interruptions, and they may or may not even be on a calendar.
+A few years ago some friends and I had the idea that a calendar can quickly feel like a series of interruptions.
+In some cases, even the things we want to do on the calendar might feel like interruptions.

 Incorporating Ideas From Budgeting and Project Management

 - There are different budgeting approaches.
-What are some considerations for budgeting time effectively?
+What are some of the inputs for budgeting time effectively?

-- When creating estimates, we sometimes factor in buffers.
-Would you factor in 40% time buffer for your time estimates?
-(Perhaps related to one’s stress tolerance.
+- When creating estimates, we might factor in buffers as shorthand for admin work, for instance.
+Would you factor in 40% time buffer for your time estimates? (eg: related to one’s stress tolerance.
 A lower tolerance means greater buffer)

 My Personal Experience Budgeting

-One of the initial problems I’d had with budgeting had to do with a kind of ‘over analyzing’ my budget and getting too granular and prescriptive.
+One of the early problems I’d had with budgeting involved ‘over analyzing’ my budget and getting too granular.